 Stephen Boyd is a barker at a gentleman's club, St. John is his stripping girlfriend, Bennett his best friend/lackey and St. John's ex.
 At the outset, at least.
 After getting stiffed for performance fees and arrested, Boyd's "Frankie Fane" (yes--really) decides they should hitchhike to New York City where he plans to put his talent to use.
-While said talent is never apparent to the viewer, he becomes a successful actor once he gets a private audience with Parker.
+While said talent is never apparent to the viewer, he becomes a successful actor once he privately auditions for Parker.
 Boyd eventually ends up in Hollywood when honest, scrupulous agent Berle decides to represent him on Parker's recommendation.
 A user, womanizer and borderline psychotic offscreen, Boyd moves from St. John to Sommer and experiences a meteoric rise.
 His fall is harsh, though, and just when he's about to submit to the ultimate indignity for a "big star"--a television series(!)--he gets word from ever-loyal Bennett that he's about to receive his first Oscar nomination.
 Seeing the opportunity to get back on top of the "glass mountain", Boyd decides to stack the odds in his favor.

 That aforementioned narration is given to first-time screen actor Bennett in another of the highly questionable decisions made by the filmmakers.
 Bennett may be the epitome of cool on the concert stage, but he's completely lost trying to play "Hymie Kelly" (yes, really!), Boyd's socially inept but sensitive conscience.
 Bennett is not only wooden, but clearly uncomfortable with his lines, delivering them rapidly with little inflection.
 Not that the crooner should feel too bad about his debut.
 There's plenty of seasoned veterans making fools of themselves in THE OSCAR, including real-life Oscar winners Brennan, Borgnine, Begley and Crawford (as the bigoted "redneck sheriff").
 Worst of all is the scenery-devouring Boyd, as the thoroughly uncompelling lead character--he's a heel (or, in this film's vernacular, isn't it a "fat honey dripper"?) in the beginning, a heel at the end, and a heel in between.
 At least he's consistent.
 To be fair it can't be easy playing a one-note character in one unrealistic, melodramatic scene after another.
 Especially when you're forced to deliver howlers like: